wiiu-env/WiiUPluginSystem/pages/dev/dev_ide_setup.md

 This page is about setting up `Code::Blocks` for developing Wii U Homebrew using the `devkitPPC` toolchain.

 ### Preparations
 If you didn't set up `devkitPPC` already, you may want to follow [this](dev_toolchain_setup) tutorial.
 You should've installed the required libraries for plugin development by now as well.
-If not, check out this [this](dev_required_libraries) page.
+If not, check out [this](dev_required_libraries) page.

 ### Installation
 `Code::Blocks` is a free IDE and can be downloaded [here](http://www.codeblocks.org/).
 Install it according to the `Code::Blocks` homepage.